 Artists have used Copic markers to create some of the most beautiful marker art and fashion illustrations I have ever seen.

-However, I do not personally have any experience drawing with Copic markers.
-They are expensive, and this is the main reason I haven’t jumped into using them.
-I am convinced they are worth the price — simply because of all the other artists’ reviews and testimonials I have heard and read.
-I am also 100% convinced that a refillable art marker would definitely be worth paying for.
+It took a long time before I was willing to take the plunge and invest in Copic markers.
+They are expensive, and this is the main reason I was hesitant about using them.
+Long before I bought my first Copic marker, I was convinced they are worth the price — simply because of all the other artists’ reviews and testimonials I have heard and read.
+I was also 100% convinced that a refillable art marker would definitely be worth paying for.

-But I never personally made the investment to try Copic markers, because marker art is not my primary art form; I use markers primarily for quick sketches and as quick accents for my paper craft projects.
+But it still took me a long time to actually make an investment in Copics of my own, mostly because marker art is not my primary art form; I use markers for quick sketches and as quick accents for my other paper craft projects.
 I invest a lot more in art supplies such as oil paints, gouache paints, rubber stamps and stamping inks.
-With Copic markers, I could never get past the price.
-In the end, I’d always make the decision to prioritize buying other types of art supplies rather than investing in Copics.
+It was typical for me to prioritize buying other types of art supplies rather than investing in Copics.

 If illustration is your primary art form, I think you should absolutely consider investing in at least a few Copics to try them out – then decide from there whether it’s worth heavily investing in a more substantial set of Copic markers.

 If you’re a casual paper crafter, I think it’s a tougher decision as to whether Copics are worth it.
 There are a lot of other really cool tools and supplies you could buy for the same money.
-Which is, of course, why I still don’t have any Copics myself, even though they are still high up on my “want list”.
+Which is, of course, why it took me so long to get around to buying these markers for myself, and it’s also why I have a small collection of Copics rather than an enormous one.

 Out of all the art markers I’ve had the opportunity to try, I got the most and best use out of my Prismacolors.
 I had about a dozen individually-purchased Prismacolors that each had a fat chisel-tip end on one side and a fine-tipped end on the other side.